top of page

 Discoveries

-Through many trials and errors we were able to find many relics of the past, mainly pottery and other earthen ware.
-After scouting out a place, digging and sifting through the sand, we were able to find pottery pieces (Left), as well as bricks that could have belong to buildings from that era (Right).
-Arguable the most interesting items that we found were the decorated pottery (Bottom) which all appear to have had a design on it and were used as decorative pieces
+ICS students were able to find many relics of the past, mainly pottery and other earthen ware.
+After scouting out a place, digging and sifting through the sand, they were able to find pottery pieces (Left), as well as bricks (Right) that may have belong to buildings from that era.
+The most interesting items found was the decorated pottery (Bottom) which appear to have designs on them.

 DSC_0001.JPG